 The Westerner or scientist reader will not miss to point at me calling for elements of a peculiar culture, for these new logics, when he considers Aristotelian logics as universal.
 It is that there is a matter of perspective: to the Easterner as well it is non-duality and Yin-Yang dialectics (to be seen just next) which appear as much universal, and Aristotelian logics a curious Western invention.
 Yes, this is as much symmetrical.
 Then, what to think?
 That reality behaves differently, depending if it is a Westerner or an Easterner who thinks at it?
 Definitively not, and I am obfuscated in advance at any attempt to interpret what I write according to this kind of cultural relativism.
 Simply, the varied cultures on our planet evolved while exploring different fields of the life experience.
 The utilitarianist West discovered Aristotelian logics, which rules physics and financials; the East preferred to discover non-dual logics which rather govern social life and inner life.
 There is no opposition of any kind between the two, but simply complementarity.
 As we saw with the first axiom of the Sets Theory in chapter I-2, a different first choice simply applies to different objects.
 Thus there is nothing astonishing to find different aspects of life obeying to different logics, we just have to accept this fact.
 What is important to understand now, is that all the logics that we study here allow in the same way to do reasonings on objects or facts, and to discover objects or facts which were unknown.
 This still matches the definition of logics seen in chapter I-1.

-It happens that the human brain is enjoying this faculty, from its very functioning, which is very different of that of a computer: it is based on neural networks And these networks are precisely able of integrating a great deal of data, while obtaining the reply into only one operation!
+The reply to this important question is fortunately and naturally simple: It happens that the human brain is enjoying this faculty, from its very functioning, which is very different of that of a computer: it is based on neural networks.
+And these networks are precisely able of integrating a great deal of data, while obtaining the reply into only one operation!
 A simple example is characters recognition, with artificial neurones: for instance each pixel of the image is connected to an artificial neurone.
 When we start, all the outputs are at zero.
 But the neurones interact the one with the other, and quickly the outputs diverge, until giving the ASCII code of the letter, into only one operation, very short.
 But the most incredible is that the neural network can be programmed to recognize several letters!
 It is this faculty which allows the brain to perform incredibly complex activities, such as walking, without us needing to calculate for this, and even not thinking at it.
 For instance riding a bicycle requires to solve differential equations of the third order... however we do this with an incredible ease, without even suspecting this complexity!

 Then, to apprehend a non-duality requires no other mental faculties than for riding a bicycle.
 The best comparison is with instinctive shooting: the policemen trained to do this do not enjoy superior intellectual faculties, and no mysterious tantric powers.
 However, into emergency situations where we do not have time for reasoning or calculating, they are able to decide of the conduct to follow, and undertake an accurate enough action to be entrusted with deadly weapons, in full safety for the innocents standing just besides the target.
 The non-Aristotelian results we are studying now are produced in the same way.
 The state of mind which allows to obtain them is called meditation, and it is quite simply a state where we stop doing Aristotelian reasoning, which allows for our neuronal networks to spontaneously enter in function into their natural way.